Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Modelling redshift dependence of the binary black hole source population

+The distribution of BBHs observed by LVK spans a range of redshift and masses which is currently modeled using different phenomenological models out of which the PLG model fits the data the best \citep{Abbott:2019:population,Abbott_2021, LIGOScientific:2021psn,LIGOScientific:2021djp,Virgo:2021bbr} but does not explore the redshift dependence of the BBH mass distribution.
+In this paper, we explore how an astrophysically motivated mass distribution of the BBHs originating due to the effect of the \textit{time delay distribution} agrees with the GWTC-3 data.
+The observed mass distribution of the BBHs is driven by the underlying astrophysical properties of the parent stars of the individual black hole and the mixing of black holes formed in different redshifts, both of which lead to a redshift dependence of the observed BBH mass distribution.

-The redshift dependence of the observed BBH mass distribution, that we consider in this analysis, is due to three effects, (i) metallicity dependence of the PISN mass scale, (ii) redshift dependence of the stellar metallicity, (iii) non-zero value of the delay time between the formation of the stars that will later become BHs, and for them to merge with another black hole.
+The redshift dependence of the observed BBH mass distribution in the mixing of binary black hole model, that we consider in this analysis, is due to three effects, (i) metallicity dependence of the pair-instability supernovae (PISN) mass scale, (ii) redshift evolution of the stellar metallicity, (iii) distribution of delay times between the formation of the stars that will later become BHs, and for them to merge with another black hole.
 We will briefly describe below all these aspects.

-(i) According to the pair-instability supernovae (PISN) process, the mass distribution of BHs is expected to feature a mass gap due to the mass loss of heavy stars \citep{Spera:2017fyx,2019ApJ...887...53F, Renzo:2020rzx}.
+(i) According to the PISN process, the mass distribution of BHs is expected to feature a mass gap due to the mass loss of heavy stars \citep{Spera:2017fyx,2019ApJ...887...53F, Renzo:2020rzx}.
 The mass loss during the PISN sets the lower limit of the mass gap at around \textit{$M_{\rm PISN}=45$} M$_\odot$.
 However, $M_{\rm PISN}$ is also closely related to the stellar metallicity.
-It was shown \citep{Spera:2017fyx,2019ApJ...887...53F, Renzo:2020rzx} that $M_{\rm PISN}$ varies less than 10$\%$ for a variation of the stellar metallicity Z from $10^{-5}$ to $3\times 10^{-3}$.
+It was shown \citep{Spera:2017fyx,2019ApJ...887...53F, Renzo:2020rzx} that $M_{\rm PISN}$ varies less than 10$\%$ for a variation of the stellar metallicity Z from $10^{-5}$ to $3\times 10^{-3}$ from a 1-D stellar evolution model Modules for Experiments in Stellar Astrophysics (MESA) \citep{2011ApJS..192....3P,2019ApJS..243...10P}.
 The stars with higher metallicity have a larger mass loss due to stellar winds, which leads to a lower value of the PISN mass scale, than stars formed with lower metallicity.
-As a result, the position of the $M_{\rm PISN}$ will vary.
+As a result, the position of the $M_{\rm PISN}$ will vary. {Given the simplicity of current modeling of stellar winds in 1-D codes such as MESA and the lack of independent observations to determine the PISN mass scale, the dependence of $M_{\rm PISN}$ on stellar properties is still subject to large uncertainties.}

 (ii) The metallicity in the Universe varies with redshift and also with the individual galaxies.
 The global evolution of the stellar metallicity \citep{2002ApJ...572..407B,2012ApJ...759...52D, Dominik:2014yma, Mapelli:2017hqk,2018MNRAS.474.2959G,2019ApJ...883L..24S, Toffano:2019ekp} indicates that the Universe at high redshift has poor stellar metallicity than at low redshift.
 As a result, the BHs formed at high redshift may have a higher PISN mass scale than the BHs formed at low.